ryndrb/dota2bot/README.md

                 -  3rd is for Position 1 (Safe Lane)
                 -  4th is for Position 5 (Support Safe Lane)
                 -  5th is for Position 4 (Support Off Lane)
-        - (For non-Git) Everytime there is an update, the contents inside the `3139791706` folder needs to be copy and pasted to the `bots` folder.
+        - (For non-Git) Everytime there is an update, you have to re-download the files and replaced the ones on the `bots` folder.

 - ***Key Scripts***
     - BOT Experiment (by Furiospuppy)